 Processing for Universal Line Termination

-If the line card architecture is fixed, the need for different number of ports and types of service forces vendors to develop multiple line card designs based on different packet processors, which increases initial costs and creates bandwidth specific solutions.
-Inflexibility also increases TSO (total cost of ownership), since it multiples the number of development teams and limits cross-platform scalability.
+If a line card architecture is fixed, the need for different number of ports and types of services forces vendors to develop multiple line card designs based on different packet processors, which increases initial costs and creates bandwidth specific solutions.
+Inflexibility also increases TSO (total cost of ownership) because it multiples the number of development teams and limits cross-platform scalability.

-In contrast, the ability to address multiple service types and port numbers with a single re-configurable ENET Flow Processor architecture substantially lowers the overall system cost and provides a scalable bandwidth independent solution.
-Flexible line interface options and protocol interworking functions enhance network performance, support evolution and multiple-service convergence while reducing operational complexity and expenses.
-Such capabilities enable flexible design and scalability of an access line card to simplify future growth.
+In contrast, the ability to address multiple service types and port numbers with a single re-configurable AFP architecture substantially lowers the overall system cost and provides a scalable bandwidth independent solution.
+Flexible line interface options and protocol interworking functions enhance network performance, support evolution and multiple services convergence while reducing operational complexity and expenses.
+Such AFP unique capabilities enable flexible design and scalability of access line card design to simplify future growth.
+The below diagram shows the implementation in ENET: